 (China) Dongfeng EQ2050

 The best account of the EQ2050’s origins claims Chinese state-owned energy companies acquired civilian Hummer H1’s during the 1990s.
-At some point before the turn of the century the conglomerate Norinco managed to reverse engineer it.
+At some point before the turn of the century the conglomerate Norinco managed to acquire a few and reverse engineer them.

 Production of the Hummer derivative was soon taken over by two state-owned firms.
 Truck maker Dongfeng‘s EQ2050 is recognizable for the shape of its bumper and grille.
 Since 2002 the vehicle has been converted to a SAM carrier, a mortar carrier, and other variants.
 Its current production numbers are unknown but the EQ2050 has been widely exported.